Movie director Gil Portes passes away

 Portes’ latest opus was “Moonlight Over Baler” starring Elizabeth Oropesa, Ellen Adarna, Sophie Albert and Vin Abrenica.
 The movie’s writer, former entertainment editor Eric Ramos told The Manila Times via chat, that Portes was 71 years old at the time of his death.

+As of Thursday, Reyes through text message to friends said that there’s no update yet on the wake details as they are awaiting relatives from Quezon Province and the US.
+The director’s eldest son Carlo, who works as banker in Indonesia, said he, his mom and brother Justin are flying to Manila the soonest time possible.

-The noted directory is a Journalism graduate from the University of Santo Tomas and received a Master’s Degree in Theater from Brooklyn College, New York.
+The noted director is a Journalism graduate from the University of Santo Tomas and received a Master’s Degree in Theater from Brooklyn College, New York.

 Please follow our commenting guidelines.